Doña Ana County, NM – Case Study

 Once the TrueConnect program was implemented, 30 employees immediately applied for it.
 As of now, 65 percent of the organization has used TrueConnect.
 Employees must have been working in Doña Ana County for at least one year to be eligible to apply for a TrueConnect loan, which is not a problem for the workers because they tend to stay for at least one year.
 Those who are hired in the county tend to stay in their jobs because of New Mexico’s retirement plan — it’s not just a 401(k) but a pension plan in which the workers pay 4.79 percent and their employers match it.
 Additionally, the county pays 20 percent.
 It is an attractive plan for public workers.

 TrueConnect Comes to Doña Ana County

-In addition, TrueConnect is reporting each employee’s loan in their payment plans, which helps increase their credit score.
+In addition, TrueConnect is reporting each employee’s loan in their payment plans, which may help increase their credit score.
 The ultimate aim is that Wells Fargo bank will eventually approve and give them a credit card.

 TrueConnect is proof that employees – even those with heavy financial burdens – do not have to become victims of predatory lenders.

 An employee who wants to apply for a TrueConnect loan can do so by means of the simple online application process that they can complete from home or even their phone.
 The process takes about 3-5 minutes and they will know right away that their loan has been approved.
 Funds are sent by ACH to an account the employee chooses, as soon as the next business day.
 Repayment is made simple.
 Small payments are made automatically with payroll deductions.
 All transactions are completely confidential.